 Becoming a CPA in Rhode Island is similar to entering the profession in many other states.
-Rhode Island differs from many states in that license renewal and continuing education reporting requirements are done every three years.
+Rhode Island differs from many states in that CPA license renewal and continuing education reporting requirements are done every three years.
 To become a Certified Public Accountant you must first get your education path started, you can start with an (AA) Associates degree with an accounting emphasis.

-To become a CPA in Rhode Island, you must have a bachelor’s degree and at least 150 semester hours of college credit.
+To become a CPA in Rhode Island, you must have a bachelor’s degree and at least 150 credit hours of college credit.
 Your degree must come from a college or university with an accounting program accredited by an agency recognized by the United States Secretary of Education.
-At the undergraduate level, you must earn a minimum of 24 semester hours in accounting and 24 semester hours in business classes.
+At the undergraduate level, you must earn a minimum of 24 credit hours in accounting and 24 credit hours in business classes.
 The course requirements include:

 - Six credit hours in fundamental accounting

-- Six semester hours in intermediate financial accounting and reporting
+- Six credit hours in intermediate financial accounting and reporting

-- Three semester hours in advanced financial accounting and reporting
+- Three credit hours in advanced financial accounting and reporting

 - Three credit hours in auditing